ddhartma/Machine-Vision/README.md

     ![image12]

 ### ResNet from Microsoft Research
-- Developed by Microsoft research
+- Developed by Microsoft research.
-- Winner at ILSVRC 215
+- Winner at ILSVRC 215.
 - Used for
     - image classification
     - object classification
     - image segmentation
-- Used with COCO data set
+- Used with COCO data set.
-- Gaining more information from data via deeper architectures
+- Gaining more information from data via deeper architectures.

 ## Object detection <a id="object_detection"></a>
 - Let's focus on